premprabhat/AKS/_index.md

 hide_summary: true
 weight: 2
 description: >
-    Learning path for software developers about how to deployment of WordPress (with MySQL) on Azure Kubernetes Service (AKS).
+    Learning path for software developers about how to deploy WordPress on Azure Kubernetes Service (AKS).
 ---

 ## Learning Objectives

 By the end of this learning path, you will be able to:

-* Deploy WordPress (with MySQL) on Azure Kubernetes Service (AKS)
+* Deploy WordPress on Azure Kubernetes Service (AKS)

 ## Pre-requisites